Growing Zones: 5-8 outdoors(hardy down to -10℉)

 How Sweet it is

 Nothing embodies the fresh, sweet flavors of summer quite like a cherry.
-Now, the 4-in-1 Cherry tree offers enthusiasts the best of 4 varieties all on one tree.
+Now, the 4-in-1 Cherry tree offers enthusiasts the best of four varieties (Bing, Black Tartarian, North Star, and Rainier) all on one tree.
 The true genius of this incredible specimen is that the production of each variety is staggered throughout the season.
 So you'll get to look forward to a different cherry with every harvest.
 That way you can continuously enjoy the freshest, most plump, juicy cherries imaginable.
 Easy to care for and self-pollinating, just plant it and get ready to celebrate your very own cherry jubilee.

 4-in-1 Cherry offers many sweet returns